 For contracts that recognize revenue over time, the Company performs detailed quarterly reviews of the progress and execution of its performance obligations under these contracts.
 As part of this process, management reviews information including, but not limited to, any outstanding key contract matters, progress towards completion and the related program schedule, identified risks and opportunities and the related changes in estimates of revenues and costs.
 The risks and opportunities include management's judgment about the ability and cost to achieve the schedule (e.g. the number and type of milestone events), technical requirements (e.g., a newly-developed product versus a mature product) and other contract requirements.
 Management must make assumptions and estimates regarding labor productivity and availability, the complexity of the work to be performed, the availability of materials, the length of time to complete the performance obligation (e.g. to estimate increases in wages and prices for materials and related support cost allocations), execution by subcontractors, the availability and timing of funding from customers and overhead cost rates, among other variables.
 Based upon these reviews, the Company will record the effects of adjustments in profit estimates each period.
 If at any time management determines that in the case of a particular contract total costs will exceed total contract revenue, a provision for the entire anticipated contract loss is recorded at that time.
+The Company recognized a reduction in revenue of \$4.6 million in the year ended December 31, 2019.
+This decrease was primarily related to cost growth on the SH-2G program with Peru, a certain legacy fuzing contract and certain structures contracts, partially offset by favorable cost performance on the JPF contract with the USG.
 The amount of revenue recognized in the year ended December 31, 2018 from performance obligations satisfied (or partially satisfied) in previous periods was \$6.7 million.
-This amount was primarily related to changes in the estimates of the stage of completion of Aerospace contracts, more specifically the JPF contract with the USG and the AH-1Z contract.
+This amount was primarily related to changes in the estimates of the stages of completion of certain contracts, more specifically the JPF contract with the USG and the AH-1Z contract.
 For the year ended December 31, 2017, the net increase in our operating income from changes in contract estimates totaled \$5.7 million.
-The increase in 2017 was primarily a result of improved performance on the AH-1Z program, JPF program with the USG and the SH-2G program with Peru.
+The increase in 2017 was primarily a result of improved performance on the AH-1Z program, the JPF program with the USG and the SH-2G program with Peru.
 These improvements were partially offset by cost growth on the K-MAX® and A-10 programs.
-The net decrease in our operating income from changes in contract estimates totaled \$0.8 million for the year ended December 31, 2016.
-The decrease in 2016 was primarily a result of cost growth on various programs, including the Boeing 767/777 program, the A-10 program and certain composite structures and assembly programs.
-This cost growth was partially offset by improved performance on the JPF program.